Max-Coin/Maxcoin-Pythonrpc/README.rst

 maxcoin-python uses setuptools for the install script.
 There are no dependencies apart from Python itself.
 ::
-  $ python setup.py build
+  $ sudo python setup.py build
-  $ python setup.py install
+  $ sudo python setup.py install